Topology Aware Deep Learning for Wireless Network Optimization: System Model

+The SRSC network is represented by a directed graph $\mathcal{G}(\mathcal{N}, \mathcal{E})$, where $\mathcal{N}$ and $\mathcal{E}$ denote the sets of nodes and links, respectively.
+A communication link $e\in\mathcal{E}$ exists from node $u$ to node $v$, denoted by tuple $(u ,v)$ if node $v$ is within the \textit{communication range} of node $u$.
+Each link has a physical transmission capacity, say $c(u, v)$, specifying the peak data rate this link is able to support.

-We consider the communication links to follow the protocol interference model \cite{gupta2000capacity}.
-This means a transmission from node $u$ to node $v$ is successful only if no other nodes within the detection range of $v$ is simultaneously transmitting.
-Moreover, each node works in a half-duplex manner, which prohibits the concurrent activation of links that involve overlapping nodes.
-The conflict relations among all the links can be characterized by a conflict graph.
+We consider the protocol interference model \cite{guptaCapacityWirelessNetworks2000a}.
+A link can transmit, or become activated, only when no other active transmitting node (different from the sending node of this link) is within the \textit{interference range} of the receiving node.
+There is also the radio constraint that links sharing the same node cannot be activated simultaneously.
+The conflict relations among all the links can be characterized by a conflict graph \cite{jainImpactInterferenceMultiHop2005}.
+An independent set (IS) over the conflict graph indicates a set of links that can be scheduled for transmission simultaneously.

-We adopt the pattern-based formulation in \cite{cheng2014systematic}, where a transmission pattern is an independent set of the conflict graph.
-Formally, each pattern is characterized by a $|\mathcal{E}|$-dimensional vector, where the $j$th component equals to the feasible capacity of the $j$th link in this pattern.
-More precisely, if link $(u, v)$ is active in pattern $m$, the value of its corresponding component, denoted by $p_m(u, v)$, is $c(u, v)$; otherwise, it equals to $0$.
-To ensure interference-free communications, all the transmission patterns are supposed to be scheduled in a TDMA manner.
-Let $\mathcal{M}$ be the set of all the transmission pattern and $\alpha_m$ denotes the fraction of slot allocated to pattern $m$.
+In the network, there exits $K$ commodity flow demands, denoted as $\mathcal{C}$.
+A commodity flow $k$ can be represented by the tuple $(s_k, d_k)$, with $s_k$ being the source node with a positive net outward data flow and $t_k$ the sink node with a positive net inward flow.
+Let $f_k(u, v)$ denote the amount of traffic flow associated with commodity $k$ on link $(u, v)$.
+For commodity $k$, the achievable throughput $r_k$ is the net flow out of the source node as